NickKaparinos/OpenAI-Gym-Projects/README.md

 A car is on a one-dimensional track, positioned between two "mountains".
 The goal is to drive up the mountain on the right; however, the car's engine is not strong enough to scale the mountain in a single pass.
 Therefore, the only way to succeed is to drive back and forth to build up momentum.
 A reward of -1 is provided for every timestep until the goal is reached or 200 timesteps have passed.

-### Solution using Double Dueling DQN with Prioritized Experience Replay
+### Solution using Double Dueling Deep Q Learning (DQN) with Prioritized Experience Replay

 <p align="center"><img src="https://github.com/NickKaparinos/OpenAI-Gym-Projects/blob/master/Classic%20Control/MountainCar/results/learning_curve100.png" alt="drawing" width="500"/></p>